Hair Loss (cont.)

 - Find a local Dermatologist in your town

 What about pregnancy hair loss?

 Pregnancy may cause many changes in the scalp hair.
 As the hormones fluctuate during pregnancy, a large number of women feel their hair thickens and becomes fuller.
-This may be related to change in the number of hairs cycling in the resting phase of hair growth, but the exact reason is unknown.
-Quite often, there may be a loss of hair after delivery or six months later.
-Prevention of this often, natural post pregnancy hair loss is unknown.
-It is also not known if this loss is just a return to the pre-pregnancy volume of hair.
+This may be related to change in the number of hairs cycling in the growth phase of hair growth, but the exact reason is unknown.
+Quite often, there may be a loss of hair (telogen effluvium) after delivery or a few months later which will eventually normalize.

 What specific treatments are there for hair loss in women?

-Female hair loss treatments include minoxidil (Rogaine), hair transplants, hair powder fibers like Toppik, wigs, hair extensions, and weaves.
-Non-FDA-approved and off-label use of Propecia may be discussed with your doctor.
+Female hair loss treatments include minoxidil (Rogaine), hair transplants, hair-powder fibers like Toppik, wigs, hair extensions, and weaves.

 - Surgical procedures like hair transplants can be useful for some women as well as men to "fill in" thinned-out areas.